Trailrunning

 Eben am Achensee, Seebergspitze

-Admittedly, the variable surface and the small obstacles are a bit more demanding on body and mind than running on paved roads.
+Admittedly, the variable surface and small obstacles such as roots and branches are a bit more demanding on body and mind than running on paved roads.
 But in a positive sense.
-Balance and coordination are trained, as are the core muscles.
-With the right technique, trail running can even be easier on the joints than jogging.
-And the challenge of constantly having to refocus and adapt is also very good training for the mind.
+Trail running trains balance and coordination as well as muscles in the body's core.
+With the right technique, trail running can even be easier on the joints than jogging on tarmac.
+The challenge of constantly having to refocus and adapt is also very good training for the mind.

 Myth 3: Trail running is only for experienced runners

-If you want to go freeriding, you should be able to ski and if you want to start downhill biking, you need to have a good grip on your bike.
+If you want to go freeriding, you should be able to ski and if you want to start downhill biking, you need to have good bike-handling skills.
 But does that apply to trail running?
 Having run before is certainly not a disadvantage, because then you don't have to concentrate so much on technique.
 However, it is absolutely not a must and trail running is also something for people who are just starting out with running.
 As long as you don't want to do trail running professionally, a coach is not necessary.
 It's best to just go outside, try it out and listen to yourself and your body.
 The most important thing, however, is to have fun.

 Landschaftsbild von Neustift im Stubaital mit zwei Personen, die einen Trail hinauf laufen.